 Focus on Diversification

 Think about the pinner and who your ideal pinner is.
-Create content in a story pin that will serve them well.
+Create content in an idea pin that will serve them well.

 Please leave any questions you have about diversifying and this algorithm change in the comments.
-You can join our Facebook group to chat about this more.
-Or, if you really want to dig in and learn more about using Pinterest strategically, you can join the Simple Pin Collective.
+If you really want to dig in and learn more about using Pinterest strategically, you can join the Simple Pin Collective.

 Resources Mentioned in the Podcast: